LW.12822 / LW.12823 |

 Application Procedure

 Please submit the standard clinic application, resume, and unofficial transcript, using CAMS, the online application system.
-There may be a remote interview depending on number of applicants.
+There may be an in-person or remote interview depending on number of applicants.

 * 14 credits include 5 clinical credits and 2 academic seminar credits each semester.